Codecademy/docs/content/git/concepts/remote/remote.md

   - 'learn-the-command-line'
 ---

-Git **remotes** keep tabs on the remote repositories (the repos on GitHub).
-The `origin` remote refers to the default remote repo while the `upstream` remote refers to the remote repo that is being tracked for changes and contributions.
+Git **remotes** are copies of repositories that are not stored locally.
+Working with a remote often involves two copies or references: the forked repository and the base or home repository.
+By convention these are named the `origin` remote which refers to the default, forked repo.
+And the `upstream` remote, which refers to the remote repo that is being tracked for changes and contributions.

 ## Syntax